ankushsinghal/practice/README.md

 # practice
-Repo for practicing DS and Algos
+Repo for practising DS and Algos